 Capstone’s approach to working with colleges and universities in a P3, or public private partnership centers around collaboration and flexibility.
 Capstone Development Partners’ business model focuses on on-campus facilities, partnering directly with colleges and universities in public private partnerships to help campuses meet their housing goals and objectives.
-Our unique on-campus focus uniquely allows us to 1) better address the specific student housing and campus facilities needs and objectives of on-campus clients, 2) communicate effectively with university stakeholders to improve project outcomes, and 3) dedicate project teams to fewer projects in order to provide higher quality projects accompanied by a higher level of customer service throughout the development process.
+Our unique on-campus focus uniquely allows us to 1) better address the specific student housing and campus facilities needs and objectives of university housing clients, 2) communicate effectively with university stakeholders to improve project outcomes, and 3) dedicate project teams to fewer projects in order to provide higher quality projects accompanied by a higher level of customer service throughout the development process.
 Read more about our company’s mission statement, approach to conducting business and guiding principles.

 We generally use one word to describe our approach to working with a university partner: Collaboration.
-We encourage the active involvement of University stakeholders at every step in the process of design and pre-development, as well as during construction.
+We encourage the active involvement of University stakeholders at every step in the process of design and pre-development, as well as during housing construction.
 Each of our projects begins with intensive exploration regarding the current practices on campus as well as the goals and objectives of the University, both from a facilities perspective as well as from an academic and enrollment perspective.
 This ensures an alignment of interests and the achievement of the most important goals and objectives of the public private partnership.